By Peter Hakim

 Indeed, the decision by those leaders to invite Castro to next year’s hemispheric summit in Panama may have helped precipitate Obama’s policy turnaround.

 The Obama administration’s decision may also bolster the world’s perception of Washington’s commitment to democracy.
 Political leaders and analysts across the globe have questioned the U.S. support because they view the embargo as helping to sustain Cuba’s repressive regime.

 Historians will someday note that Obama has taken steps to realign U.S. policies on three issues that have vexed Latin America for many years – Cuba, the war on drugs and immigration.

 Cuba, however, is seeking more material gains.

-Maybe it is a coincidence that the US-Cuba agreement comes as Venezuela’s economy is reeling because of mismanagement and the steep decline in oil prices.
+Maybe it is a coincidence that the U.S.-Cuba agreement announced today comes as Venezuela’s economy is reeling because of mismanagement and the steep decline in oil prices.
 The Cuban economy depends heavily on transfers from Venezuela — perhaps as much as $5 billion per year.
 The United States is probably the only possible substitute if the Venezuelan flow of capital were to stop.

 Already, Cuba may be receiving $2 billion a year in remittances from Cuban-Americans in the United States and perhaps a billion more from trade and tourism.
 A rapprochement between the two countries would only multiply those figures.